stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 CodeRefinery learners usually do not have a good overview of **best software practices** but are aware of the need to learn them.
 Very often, they know the tools (Git, Jupyter, etc.) we are teaching but have difficulties to make the best use of them in their software development workflow.

 > ## Competent practitioners
-> We often qualify CodeRefinery learners as **competent practitioners** because they already have an understanding of their needs.
+> CodeRefinery learners can be qualified as **competent practitioners** because they already have an understanding of their needs.
 > *Novices* and *competent practitioners* will be more clearly defined in the {doc}`next section <teaching-style>`.
 {: .callout}